Frequently Asked Questions

 Barton reading tutoring itself does not include writing instruction; however, Susan Barton recommends using the writing program from the Institute for Excellence in Writing (IEW) for explicit and systematic writing instruction for people with dyslexia when they are ready.

-Can Habermehl Reading do writing instruction?
+2. Does Habermehl Reading provide writing instruction?

 Yes.

 Sherri Habermehl is an accredited REGISTERED level writing instructor through the Institute for Excellence in Writing (IEW).
 Writing intervention can be done individually at each learner's pace, or through group classes.
-Contact me by email to discuss upcoming group class schedules and availability, or to find out what the best fit for you or your learner will be.
+Check out the Writing & Grammar page for group class listings.

-How long will writing instruction take?
+3. How long will writing instruction take?

 Each group class/individualized tutoring experience is split into the same sequence of units: